 There are no plans to change anything about The Whaling Station at this time, according to sources close to the deal.

-When asked about why he decided to sell Whaling Station Steakhouse, Pisto, 71, said "It's time,"
+When asked about why he decided to sell Whaling Station Steakhouse, Pisto, 71, told the Mike Hale of the Monterey Herald "It's time,"

 About Whaling Station Steakhouse

 John Pisto opened The Whaling Station in 1971 in a run down building above Cannery Row.
 He introduced innovative restaurant concepts to a dining public already seduced by the groundbreaking Sardine Factory down the street.

 Whaling Station Steakhouse is known for its Prime beef (some of it hanging in Pisto's on-site dry-aging room), prime rib wheeled to the table on an antique 1930s-era silver carving trolley, Caesar salads tossed tableside, and expert service, with some staff members holding decades of service under Pisto.